Parallelisation of partial differential equations via representation theory

 The paper is structured as follows:

-{\it \secref{background}}: We discuss prior work in incorporating discrete symmetries into the discretisation of partial differential equations via symmetry-adapted bases and the practical computation of decompositions of representations.
+{\it \secref{background}}: We discuss prior work on incorporating discrete symmetries into the discretisation of partial differential equations via symmetry-adapted bases. \addition{This has primarily focussed on two-dimensional PDEs discretised using the Finite Element Method on regular 2D polygons (dihedral symmetry), whereas the present paper focusses on global spectral methods.
+We contend that the potential for these ideas having an impact are substantially higher in the spectral method setting, particularly as the dimension increases.}

 {\it \secref{crash}}: We give a quick overview of the essentials of representation theory with an emphasis on practical applied mathematics: we state the standard results in terms of concrete matrices and vectors as opposed to abstract vector spaces.
-This includes {\it Schur's lemma} (\lmref{Schur}) which is a fundamental result in representation theory that states, essentially, that any linear map that {\it intertwines} irreducible representations is by necessity either zero or a a scalar multiple of the identity.
-It also includes a discussion on how any representation can be decomposed into irreducible representations via an orthogonal matrix that can be computed numerically.
+This includes {\it Schur's lemma} (\lmref{SchurMatrix}) which is a fundamental result in representation theory that states \addition{that a matrix which {\it intertwines} with two irreducible representations (multiplication on the left by one is the same as multiplication on the right by the other) is by necessity very sparse.
+This will guarantee that discretisations of PDEs decouple for symmetry-adapted bases}.
+It also includes a discussion on how any representation can be decomposed into irreducible representations via an orthogonal matrix which can be computed numerically.

-{\it \secref{symdecompos}}: Symmetry-adapted bases are constructed on a square where this is accomplished in closed form and on a cube where we utilise the numerical algorithm for decomposing representations.
+{\it \secref{symdecompos}}: Symmetry-adapted bases are constructed on a square in closed form and on a cube \addition{numerically, utilising a} numerical algorithm for decomposing representations. \addition{An implication of this construction is a systematic approach for decomposing functions according to their symmetry classes, a la \figref{squaredecomposition}. }

-{\it \secref{PDEs}}: Symmetry-adapted bases can decouple PDEs into distinct systems, whose number is the sum of the dimensions of the irreducible representations.
-The workhorse for proving this result is Schur's lemma: by showing that portions of discretisations of PDEs are either zero or a scalar multiple of the identity implies that they are sparse.
+{\it \secref{PDEs}}: Symmetry-adapted bases decouple PDEs into distinct systems, whose number is the sum of the dimensions of the irreducible representations.
+The workhorse for proving this result is Schur's lemma: by showing that discretisations of PDEs are intertwining matrices we guarantee that they are sparse.
 We demonstrate examples on the square using the dihedral group $D_4$ (which decouples across 6 systems) and a cube using the octohedral group $O_h$ (which decouples across 20 systems).
-We conclude with an example of 3 one-dimensional particles (so also living in a cube) using only permutation and negation symmetry (which decouples across 8 systems, a four-fold increase over existing bases).

-{\it \secref{conc}}: We conclude by discussing extensions to vector-valued PDEs and other groups, including the high-dimensional setting of the Schr\"odinger equation with multiple particles.